A top-caliber winery with a bright future in the Coombsville AVA

 The attractive Starfield Vineyards label is a collaboration between Seattle-based designer Joe Farmer and Sinton.
 It portrays a clean background and understated graphics that are most pleasant to the eye.

-It is a great pleasure to welcome our Platinum Series members to this great new winery and its top-caliber wines.
+It is a great pleasure to welcome our Platinum Wine Club members to this great new winery and its top-caliber wines.

 Dear Platinum Wine Club Members,